tomtuamnuq/model_and_simulate/README.md

 To further dive into the simulations, this repo holds implementations of the presented models in Python with visualization in pygame or with matplotlib.

-The folder src contains individual projects.
-All simulations have an individual main method.
+The folder model_and_simulate contains individual projects.
+All simulations start from a single menu.
-Use the method with *model_and_simulate/main*
+Simply run the *model_and_simulate/main* script to start the GUI.

 ### Moleculardynamics
 Moleculardynamics is the implementation of Chapter 13.
 As model the *Lennard-Jones Potential*